|9 – 15 inches

-A Cockapoo typically costs between $1000 and $2000.
-The quality of the parent dogs, as well as the breeder skills, will affect the price.
+The quality of the parent dogs, as well as the breeder’s skills, will affect what you end up paying for one of these pups.
 Location, and whether the breeder performed any testing to detect any possible health defects will also affect the price.
 Standard Poodles and Toy Poodles will also fetch different prices, which will affect the cost of the offspring.

 3 Little-Known Facts About the Cockapoo

 1. The term “designer breed” originated with the Cockapoo.

 2. Efforts are currently underway to get the Cockapoo recognized as a standalone breed.